METALS-Lead hits 2-1/2 month peak on tightness, zinc ratio activity

 Copper has been lifted due to buying in the Far East as well as by Commodity Trader Advisor (CTA) funds, Alastair Munro at broker Marex Spectron said in a note.

-* PROTESTS: Copper was also supported after violent protesters demanded that conglomerate Vedanta Resources shut a copper smelter over environment hazards to the area.
+* PROTESTS: Copper was also supported by trouble at a Vedanta Resources-controlled copper smelter in southern India, where at least nine people were killed on Tuesday after police fired at protesters calling for the plant’s closure.

-* NICKEL: LME nickel was bid up 0.6 percent at $14,760 a tonne.
+* NICKEL: LME nickel added 0.3 percent to $14,715 a tonne.
 It was the largest speculative long of the LME complex at 12.2 percent of open interest, according to Marex Spectron estimates.

+“LME nickel’s bounce off the 55 day moving average at $13,853.50 has further to go with the minor $15,000 mark remaining in focus,” Commerzbank technical analyst Axel Rudolph said in a note.

 Additional reporting by Naveen Thukral in Singapore Editing by Alexandra Hudson and Adrian Croft